Stay up to date

 Without adequate network segmentation (sometimes called a “flat network”) the entire network is in scope of the PCI DSS assessment.”

 GDPR regulation states that any business that processes EU citizen data and experiences the breach must notify authorities within 72 hours, or risk facing heavy penalties.
 GDPR sets forth fines of up to 2% of global turnover or up to 10 million euros whichever is higher.
 A number of high-profile businesses have been fined under this breach.
 Examples include high profile businesses such as Marriott International (€20 million), Google (€50 m), British Airways (€21 m) and H&M (€35m).
-Data privacy is at the forefront of security challenges in eCommerce sector irrespective of business size.
+Data privacy especially the preparation of businesses on when and how to report data breaches is at the forefront of security challenges in the e-Commerce sector irrespective of business size.

 ISO/IEC 27001:2013 penetration testing covers technical controls involved in an organisations’ risk management and helps reduce information security and data protection risks to an organisation.
 This supports the ISMS (Information Security Management System) maintenance and support for ISO 27001 certification.